Mexico to reserve future lithium production for government - KESQ

 Earlier this year, López Obrador managed to pass a law that didn’t change the Constitution, but mandated that electricity must first be bought from government-owned generating plants, and if any demand remains, power was to be purchased from renewable and private natural gas-fired plants.

 Courts blocked that law, saying it violated the Constitution.
-So the new bill grants the Commission a guaranteed 54% share of the market.
-It simply dissolves the old regulatory agencies aimed at guaranteeing competition in energy markets, and gives their responsibilities to the Commission.
+So the new bill simply dissolves the old regulatory agencies aimed at guaranteeing competition in energy markets, and gives their responsibilities to the Commission.

-“The former policy strengthened private, for-profit companies, mainly foreign ones, that were taking over the whole market,” López Obrador said.
-He referred to winter storms in Texas temporarily cut off supplies of imported natural gas early this year as an argument for his position.

-“Do you remember when there were frosts and blackouts and Texas lost power?” he said.
-“We re-established service in a week because we still had a state-run company like the Federal Electricity Commission which controls all the transmission lines, something that doesn’t happen in Texas, where all the lines are privatized.”

 López Obrador’s moves have drawn complaints from investors, many of them foreign, who say it violates the U.S.-Mexico-Canada free trade pact and Mexico’s commitments to cut carbon emissions.
 Many wind, solar and gas-fired power stations were built in Mexico by foreign companies following the previous administration’s 2013 energy reform.